 Q: Does my child need to notate their games?

 A: Students do NOT need to notate their games unless they are in the Advanced section (which means they write down their moves and their opponents' moves as the game progresses) but it is very helpful if there is a challenge to the game’s results or for later game analysis.
 We encourage all students to notate their games.
 A notation teaching guide is attached to this email.

 A: Yes, the games are “touch move,” which means that if you intentionally TOUCH a piece on your board, you MUST MOVE that piece somewhere on the board.
 Encourage your child to keep their hands off of the pieces until they are ready to make a move.
 Please note, accidentally bumping a piece does not count as a touch.

 Q: Are these tournaments rated by the US Chess Federation?

-A: Generally, no. Most of these scholastic tournaments are unrated.
-There are many tournaments in the Chicago area that are rated.
+A: The National and Statewide tournaments on our schedule are rated.
+Generally, our local tournaments are not rated.
+There are many other tournaments in the Chicago area that are rated.
 See ICA upcoming tournaments for more information.

 Q: My child says he won, but his opponent says she won the game—what do I do?

 A: The best way to counter a he said/she said situation in chess is for the students to raise their handsimmediately and ask a tournament director in the room to come over and talk it over with both players, looking at the actual board or the notes the players took during the game.
 It is VERY difficult to prove a win/loss after the game has been put away.
 Please encourage your child to speak up immediately in the tournament room if something they do not understand or agree with happens.
 It’s the tournament director’s job to settle these issues.
 If your child feels the tournament director has made an incorrect decision, they can ask to appeal to the next higher level tournament director.
 Your child should appeal immediately after an adverse ruling if it is necessary.

 Q: My child won all of her games so why didn’t she win first place?